nes-lab/shepherd/docs/user/virtual_storage.md

 TODO: WORK IN PROGRESS
 The DC-bias effect will be included in the near future.
 More measurements and research are needed to offer a parameter-set.
 :::

+## References

+- parameters for the config can be found as [data-model in the core-tool](https://github.com/nes-lab/shepherd-tools/tree/main/shepherd_core/shepherd_core/data_models/content)
+  - a fixture creation script and the fixtures itself are in the same directory
+- the virtual storage for the testbed is implemented in c and [part of the PRU-firmware](https://github.com/nes-lab/shepherd/tree/main/software/firmware/pru0-shepherd-fw)
+- the 1-to-1 simulation-models are part of the [python vSource-implementation](https://github.com/nes-lab/shepherd-tools/tree/main/shepherd_core/shepherd_core/vsource)
+- simulation-experiments are kept in the [examples-directory of the core-tool](https://github.com/nes-lab/shepherd-tools/tree/main/shepherd_core/examples/simulation)